Webpage performance notes

 • Expires: (like 1.0)

-• Cache-Control:, which allows both (origin) server and agent to specify things that apply to chaces external to them (sometimes separately between agent cache and proxy cache), including:
+• Cache-Control:, which allows origin server and browser (and caches) to specify rules that apply to public and private caches, including:

-• max-age, which can be used as a relative time measure instead of the absolute-date Expires - but unlike Expires, is considered more of a hint(verify)
+• max-age, in seconds in the future from now.
+Useful as a relative time measure instead of the absolute-date Expires header - but is considered more of a hint(verify) (unlike Expires)

 • how important stale-based re-checks are to serving cached content